 You can build as soon as you have approval from the Body Corporate and Tasman Council.

-You can, but we are a growing community and would prefer owners to build and live here (or rent out their property).
+We are a growing community and prefer owners to build and live here (or rent out their property) but there is no requirement to build immediately.

 Buildings at Tasman Ecovillage must comply with all relevant state and federal building codes as well as the Tasman Ecovillage Residential Building Design Guidelines that ensure your home aligns with the ethos of our village.
 The guidelines aim to be flexible whilst offering villagers some certainty over what will be built here.